icheft/2020climas/_posts/2020-07-11-if-youd-like-to-contribute.md

 Easy, eh?

 #### Other Contents
-If you would like to contribute more than just composing a post, I welcome you to do the following things:
+If you would like to contribute more than just composing a post, we welcome you to do the following things:

 Please be reminded that each issue is subject to its own template.
 Follow the guidelines and fill in the missing information.